acycliq/pciSeq/README.md

 You can run a pciSeq demo in google colab: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/acycliq/pciSeq/blob/master/notebooks/pciSeq.ipynb)

 ## Visualizer
-An interactive viewer to interrogate the data runs on this [url](https://acycliq.github.io/ca1/)
+An interactive viewer to interrogate the data runs on this [url](https://acycliq.github.io/visage/).
+Instructions about building this viewer with your own data are [here](https://github.com/acycliq/visage).

 ## References
 Qian, X., et al. (2020).
 Probabilistic cell typing enables fine mapping of closely related cell types in situ.
 Nat